-For digital however, a different mindset is needed because due to all the disruptive technologies the only constant in marketing will be change.
-It has become a perpetual an ongoing process of unlearning and relearning.
+For digital, however, a different mindset is needed because due to all the disruptive technologies the only constant in marketing will be change.
+It has become a perpetually ongoing process of unlearning and relearning.

 Modern marketing is to be compared to agile development in software, where you’ve got fast turning iterative testing cycles.
 A similar approach the CMO (and his teams) should now be applying to their marketing discipline.

-What have I experienced so frequently the last 2 decades at leading global brands?
-They all have the exact same particular stumbling blocks and challenges that only the CMO can actually create a workaround for, and that solution is called ‘big data‘.
+What have I experienced so frequently in the last 2 decades at leading global brands?
+They all have the exact same particular stumbling blocks and challenges that only the CMO can actually create a workaround for, and that solution is called ‘big data.

 Why the CMO Should Team Up with the CIO

 The biggest challenge for CMOs here; Most brands are organized and shaped into silos.
 Meaning ‘the must have’ integrated approach will never be achieved by them.
 From experience, it looks like brands will need a major shake-out at the top first.